matrup01/bac_modules/README.md

-	sen55 (bool) ... decides if the output-dict should have an entry "sen55" containing a list of SEN55-obj, default-False ccs811 (bool) ... decides if the output-dict should have an entry "ccs811" containing a list of CCS811-obj, default-False file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default-"flights_lookuptable.csv" (see owncloud)
+	sen55 (bool) ... decides if the output-dict should have an entry "sen55" containing a list of SEN55-obj, default-False ccs811 (bool) ... decides if the output-dict should have an entry "ccs811" containing a list of CCS811-obj, default-False file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default-"flights_lookuptable.csv" (see owncloud) absvals (bool) ... takes a boolean to decide if data should be expressed as absolute values rather than relative to bg, default - False

 6.2   flightvals(day,flight,file)